funcionante/makerlab/_docs/specification/specifications.md

 Happy with the result, Mr. Faythe creates the Galileo’s product page.

 Now, he wants to make available the different units he received (the actual items).
-He picks his phone, goes to the Galileo’s page and chooses to add new units of the product.
-He is prompted for a barcode/QR code, with the option to generate (and print on a nearby printer) a new one.
-On each Galileo’s box he finds a unique barcode.
-Happy to see that he will not have to have yet another code on the item’s box, he scans this barcode.
-As soon as this is done, he is prompted for another code, so as to add more exemplars to the product.
+He goes to the Galileo’s page and chooses to add new units of the product, by selecting the number of units he wants to add and all the codes are quickly generated so that Mr. Faythe can print them on a nearby printer.
 Soon he has added all 10 new Galileos, and can make them available for students.

 #### Administration